Homewood Mountain Resort has been open to the public since 1962.

 We want the vision promised in the Master Plan quantified, built, and enforced.

-• Public access: anyone may recreate at Homewood year-round.
+• Public access - ski resort: anyone may recreate at Homewood year-round.

 • Persons-At-One-Time: dedicate all of Homewood’s regulated operating capacity to the public.